Our call for Innovation is EXTENDED!

 - Provide the link to your video in your application or email to firstname.lastname@example.org

 *You may submit a video of a previously recorded presentation.

 If You Are Selected To Present: Session Summary and Video

 If selected, speakers will be required to provide a session summary and session promotion video.
-Submitters will be notified by February 15, 2021, if they are chosen to present at Build Business 2021.
+Submitters will be notified by December 15, 2021, if they are chosen to present at the 2022 Annual Conference.
 The summary provides attendees with additional information to consider as they decide which sessions to attend.
 Conference summaries may be published in SMPS publications with prior notification of and credit to the author.
 Videos will be published on the SMPS YouTube channel.
-Each speaker is required to submit a 500‐word conference summary on their topic as well as a two-minute video that conveys to attendees why they should attend your session by March 5, 2021.

 Please note, submission of a session proposal in response to this RFP conveys your permission to record your session if the conference planning committee selects it.